vaillant-professional-ui/oneday-java/README.md

 Timebox: **Maximum 3 hours**

 Please fork this repository and share your approach via a link to your repository.
+When you start working on this exercise, please perform an initial commit and push to your forked repository.
+Further commits are desireable, also a finish commit.

 # Story for Java Backend Developer